August 16, 2018

 Building on the idea that we are more effective in our work when we can be authentic and natural, this workshop will challenge your judgments and assumptions - and help you become more curious!

-As Conflict Professionals, we are called on to help our clients manage feelings of hurt, anger and defensiveness.
-They often have a very narrow view of what is possible.
+As people working with people. we are called on to manage feelings of hurt, anger and defensiveness.
+When conflict arises in our organizations, families and workplaces, the people involved often develop "tunnel vision".
 Judgments and assumptions abound.
-Our job is to help them move through their difficulties and open themselves up to the many possibilities for the future.
-But this is not easy.
+We may try and help people move through their difficulties and open themselves up to the many possibilities for the future, but this is not easy.

 In this 1 day workshop, we will explore our own judgments and assumptions and learn how to be "productively" curious.
 With a combination of experiential learning, and self-exploration, you will learn how to be effective in asking questions, more natural in your responses, and more authentic in your practice.
 We also think that playing with curiosity will help you enjoy your life more!